dewancse/model-discovery-tool/README.md

 ![Example Docker-5 session](public/img/docker-5.png)

-*Click "Create" to setup an environment for the docker image.*
+*Click "Create" to setup an environment for the Docker container.*

 ![Example Docker-6 session](public/img/docker-6.png)

-*Then click "Deploy This Environment" to start deploying session.*
+*Then click "Deploy This Environment" to begin with a deployment session.*

 ![Example Docker-7 session](public/img/docker-7.png)